 Foundation of the Department of Mathematics

-Until the 1960s the small group of mathematics professors had no need for a formal framework to guide their activities and decisions within the ETH.
+Until the 1960s the small group of mathematics professors had no need for a formal framework to guide their activities and decisions within ETH Zurich.
 With the group's growing complexity in the 1970s, however, the necessity for such a framework increased.
 As a result, the Department of Mathematics was formed in 1976 as part of the "Abteilung für Mathematik und Physik".

 Forschungsinstitut für Mathematik